manuel-rhdt/master-thesis/docs/mutual_information.md

 \mathrm{I}(\mathcal{X}; \mathcal{S}) = \left\langle \ln \frac{\mathrm{P} ( X |  S)}{\left\langle\mathrm P(X | S) \right\rangle_\mathcal{S}} \right\rangle_{\mathcal{X},\mathcal{S}} = \left\langle \ell ( X |  S) - \mathrm{LSE}\left( \ell(X|S^{(1)}),\ldots, \ell(X|S^{(N_S)})\right) + \ln N_S\right\rangle_{\mathcal{X},\mathcal{S}}
 $$

-which means that for finite amount of signal samples we will _systematically over-estimate_ the mutual information.
-Even worse: the longer the trajectories the bigger the error becomes since the dimensionality of the space of possible signals is growing.
+which means that for finite amount of signal samples we will _systematically over-estimate_ the mutual information. **TODO: Is that really true?
+What about $\ln N_S$?** Even worse: the longer the trajectories the bigger the error becomes since the dimensionality of the space of possible signals is growing.

-Another way to phrase this insight is that to get a good approximation for the logarithmized average likelihood, our set of signals that we use for monte-carlo sampling should contain many signals that produce a high likelihood. **Therefore it probably is necessary to come up with a scheme to specifically sample signal trajectories for which the likelihood of a particular trajectory is high**.
+Another way to phrase this insight is that to get a good approximation for the logarithmic average likelihood, our set of signals that we use for monte-carlo sampling should contain many signals that produce a high likelihood. **Therefore it probably is necessary to come up with a scheme to specifically sample signal trajectories for which the likelihood of a particular trajectory is high**.
 On the other hand the results do not seem to get significantly better when averaging over more trajectories.

 ## Simulating chemical networks